SQL CDC Introduction

 SQL CDC is a scripting language that uses a lightweight version of

-the SQL language in order to facilitate access to data from a large number of
+the SQL language to facilitate access to a large number of

-endpoints, sources and targets, including HTTP/S platforms, and provide data engineering functions that
+endpoints, sources and targets, including HTTP/S platforms, and provides data engineering functions that

 enable advanced ETL processing scenarios.
 Once an SQL CDC pipeline has been created, it can